 Health Indicator Report of Fall Injury (Unintentional)

-Falls are a leading cause of injury death for Utahns aged 65 and older.
-Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled more than $185 million in 2014.
+Falls are a leading cause of injury death for Utahns, especially those aged 65 and older.
+Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled $1.28 billion over from 2016 to 2020.

 NotesICD-10 codes include W00-W19.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 - Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2018

 Data Interpretation Issues*Use caution in interpreting; the estimate has a coefficient of variation > 30% and is therefore deemed unreliable by Utah Department of Health standards.
 Consider aggregating years to decrease the relative standard error and improve the reliability of the estimate. **The estimate has been suppressed because 1) the relative standard error is greater than 50% or 2) the observed number of events is very small and not appropriate for publication.

 DefinitionThe number of hospitalizations due to unintentional falls per 10,000 population.
 ICD-10: W00-W19.

 NumeratorNumber of hospitalizations due to unintentional falls (ICD-10 codes: W00-W19).